 Eve Tuck is Associate Professor of Critical Race and Indigenous Studies at the Ontario Institute for Studies in Education (OISE), University of Toronto.
-She was named Canada Research Chair of Indigenous Methodologies with Youth and Communities in 2017.
+She is Canada Research Chair of Indigenous Methodologies with Youth and Communities.
 She is a William T Grant Scholar (2015-2020) and was a Ford Foundation Postdoctoral Fellow (2011-2012).

 Tuck is Unangax and is an enrolled member of the Aleut Community of St. Paul Island, Alaska.